 - Advantages: client is thin

-- client does (almost) nothing
+- client does almost nothing

-- client needs nothing (no asset, no storage)
+- client needs nothing (no asset, no storage, no DRM)

-- total: client capabilities can be extremely limited (a pad)
+- needed capabilities are limited (pads, cellphones ok)

 - Challenges:

 - Demanding in terms of bandwidth (high-res video + audio)

 - Demanding in terms of server workload

-- Latency!!!
-Impossible to reduce or to hide (by prediction),

-plus compression by server,

-plus decompression by client
+- Latency!
+Impossible to reduce or hide (by prediction), plus compression by server, luckily, video-on-demand plus decompression by client technologies can be leveraged

-Luckily, video-on-demand

-technologies can be reused

-- Video resolution: now becomes problematic
+- Video resolution, FPS: are very costly

-Cloud-gaming (aka game-on-demand)
+Cloud-gaming (aka gaming-on-demand)

+• A heavily invested-on, " fast-growing approach to 3D game networking

+Latency = maybe 80-120 ms

-- Is this acceptable?
+• Is this acceptable?

-- Bandwidth = min 25-50 mbits/s
+Bandwidth = maybe 5-50 mbits/s

-- Will it become an established platform for 3D games?
+Will it become an established model for online 3D games?